 Water has been and continues to be an undeniable force in shaping the economic, ecological and cultural face of our county.
 From the earliest days of habitation by American Indians to the discovery of gold in Coloma that sparked the California gold rush, from clusters of black oak and manzanita to pine forests in the Sierra Nevada range, from abundant vineyards and orchards to growing population centers — water is the essential link.

 EID customer needs are as broad ranging as the area’s diversity.
 We provide drinking water for homes, schools and businesses and recycled water from our wastewater treatment plants to irrigate front and backyards and public landscapes.
-We operate a hydroelectric power project that includes dams, reservoirs and 23 miles of flumes, canals, siphons and tunnels and that was relicensed in 2006 for 40 years.
+We operate a hydroelectric power project (Project 184) that includes dams, reservoirs and 23 miles of flumes, canals, siphons and tunnels and that was relicensed in 2006 for 40 years.